tgenewein/tgenewein.github.io/research/10-boundedrationality.md

 {% include _toc.html %}

 In a nutshell, bounded rational decision-making is about finding optimal actions under restricted computational resources.
 One of the main difficulties is finding good (mathematical) formalizations of the notion of computational resources.
-Most proposed solutions to modelling bounded rationality fall into one of two categories:
+Most proposed solutions to modeling bounded rationality fall into one of two categories:

   *  **meta-reasoning**: the decision-maker reasons about its computational limitations and adjusts its decision-making strategy accordingly.
-One problem is that meta-resoning is also subject to the computational limitations of the agent which would require another level of meta-meta-resoning (which is again subject to limitations and thus leads to an infinite depth of meta-levels).
+One problem is that meta-reasoning is also subject to the computational limitations of the agent which would require another level of meta-meta-reasoning (which is again subject to limitations and thus leads to an infinite depth of meta-levels).
   *  **implicit boundedness**: the decision-maker does not reason about its computational limitations and acts according to some internal principle - the limitations only become apparent from an external point-of-view.
 Approximate computation schemes and heuristics fall into this category.

 The information-theoretic framework for bounded rationality presented here also falls in the latter category.
 The appeal of this particular framework is that it provides a solid theory grounded on first principles (with explicit assumptions) that explicitly quantifies the *cost of computation*.